apostrophecms/apostrophe-workflow/README.md

 >
 > The parent-child relationship between locales is just a convenience for quickly exporting content to them, as you'll see below.
 You can nest `children` as many levels deep as you wish.

-Now let's ask Apostrophe to add the new locales to all of the existing docs in the database:
+**When you restart your Apostrophe node process or run a command line task such as `apostrophe-migrations:migrate**, Apostrophe will **automatically** add the new locales to all of the existing docs in the database.

+You may also do this explicitly:

 ```
 node app apostrophe-workflow:add-missing-locales
 ```

-By default, docs copied to new locales via this task will be considered trash in all locales except for the draft version of the default locale, until an editor chooses to clear the "trash" checkbox and then commit that change.
+By default, docs copied to new locales via this task will be considered trash in all live locales, until an editor chooses to commit them.
 If you prefer that that they be immediately live everywhere, use this command instead:

 ```
 node app apostrophe-workflow:add-missing-locales --live